Financial-Times/ft-origami/docs/syntax/scss.md

 * Use of SASS nesting can easily result in unnecessarily long, inefficient, and overly-specific selectors.
 * If nesting is used, it should be done so sparingly and to a maximum of 2 levels.

-## Code formatting

-* When listing multiple comma-separated selectors, put each one on a new line.
-* Each attribute should be on a new line and indented.